-- Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20.
-Subgrade stabilization is recommended. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
-If the soil sulfate content is higher than 3000 ppm an alternate / modified procedure will be needed. - Lime or cement may be used to stabilize the subgrade. - An application rate of 8 percent lime content.
-Application rate for cement, if needed, should be determined at the time construction. - Lime application rate of 34.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 45.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - Fill used to raise the grade: - approved fill material free should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 60.
+- Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20. - As per Bexar County / City of San Antonio requirements, if subgrade plasticity index values are greater than 20, subgrade stabilization is recommended. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
+If the soil sulfate content is higher than 3000 ppm an alternate / modified procedure will be needed. - Lime or cement may be used to stabilize the subgrade.
+Lime series is presented.

+- Lime application rate of 8 percent is recommended.
+Application rate of cement, if needed, should be determined at the time construction. - o Lime application rate of 46 lbs per sq yard for 8-inch depth of stabilization is recommended. - Field mixed (lime stabilized) subgrade soils should meet a minimum Unconfined compressive strength value of 160 psi. - Fill used to raise the grade: - o approved fill material free should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 55.
 Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
 The material should be placed and compacted as per applicable city / county guidelines. - The subgrade, prior to placement of fill, should be proof rolled to identify weak areas.
-Any identified weak areas should be recompacted. - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are highly plastic in character.
-Potential vertical movement on the order of 4 1⁄2 to 5 1⁄2 inches is estimated at existing grade elevation. - Potential vertical movement on the order of 4 1⁄2 inches is anticipated at the subgrade elevation.
-If the soils underlying the stabilized subgrade is moisture conditioned to a depth of 18 inches potential vertical movement on the order of 3 inches is anticipated.
+Any identified weak areas should be recompacted.